c3lang/c3-web/src/content/blogs/c3_0_7_11_the_last_of_the_seven.md

 // f = AUDIO | VIDEO - this is an error
 ```

-From 0.7.11 and onwards, the inference works:
+From 0.7.11 onwards, the inference works:
 ```c3
 f = Foo.AUDIO | Foo.VIDEO; // Ok
 f = AUDIO | VIDEO; // Also ok in 0.7.11